The History of Heather

 I realize that I have had a passion for nature my whole life.
 I have been nurturing plants and animals in every home I have lived in.
 It began as a child when I lived on a small 5 acre farm in Ohio.
 We had horses, a cow, pigs, ducks, geese, chickens, cats & dogs.
 We even raised turkeys one year, but that’s another story.
 My mom would plant flowers around the house and we had a small vegetable garden.
 We knew what it was to eat what we grew.

-As I grew up, I lived in many types of homes; dorms, apartments, town homes and single family homes, many with minimal green space.
+As an adult, I lived in many types of homes; dorms, apartments, town homes and single family homes, many with minimal green space.
 Even if all I had was a small balcony, I filled it with decorative potted plants, hanging baskets, a bird feeder and even a bird bath all chosen for the scale, light and particular environment of that space.
 Our most recent home in the suburbs of Maryland had enough lawn that it became a blank canvas for my unrealized garden dreams, thus the inspiration for this site.

 Gardening is such a part of me, it is like breathing itself.
 I almost didn’t realize that while I have been home raising our children, I have also been logging many moments, hours, days and years creating a sacred and nurturing outdoor space.
 A place where our family and friends come together to enjoy.